Vulcan 900 Classic LT

 July 24, 2007

-Looked at the headlight adjustment.
+I changed the headlight adjustment.
 I figure I can raise it a bit more than the MOT says without causing a problem, as there is a very sharp low beam cutoff, and as long as that stays below the oncoming drivers eyes, it should be OK.
+Now it's much easier to see the road with the low beam, which I need to use a lot, because in Ontario, the custom is to dim your lights ten miles before you pass the oncoming car.

 July 25, 2007 1911 km .

-I added a fly screen windshield, and moved the handlebar levers forward and up.
+I took off the big stock windshield temporarily, and added a fly screen windshield, and moved the handlebar levers forward and up.
 Took a drive to Mitchell, and came back in the dark, again not a problem with the headlight adjusted properly.
 I felt very comfortable at the seat height with two layers of kneeler pads.
 I was running up to 140 in the dark on the way back, following another bike.

 August 21, 2007 2900 km.
 10C drizzle.